tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/在线迁移操作指引_intl_en.md

 :::

 ::: Windows source server
 1. [Download](https://go2tencentcloud-1251783334.cos.ap-guangzhou.myqcloud.com/latest/go2tencentcloud.zip) and upload `go2tencentcloud.zip` to the source server.
-Decompress the file to the `go2tencentcloud` folder.
-Extract `go2tencentcloud-windows.zip` and decompress it.
+Decompress the file to the `go2tencentcloud` folder and open the `go2tencentcloud-windows`.
 ![](https://qcloudimg.tencent-cloud.cn/raw/3f2c9881d9c5323a14d096d0811814cd.png)
 2. Run `go2tencentcloud_x64.exe`
 	- Method 1: Right-click `go2tencentcloud_x64.exe` and run it as admin.
 Enter `SecretId` and `SecretKey` in the pop-up window.